Near-optimality of conservative driving in discrete systems: End matter

-which includes the finding $\sigma^c \leq 2 \sigma^*$ that is crucial to our main results.
+which includes the finding $\sigma^c \leq K \sigma^*$ that is crucial to our main results.
 The schematic idea of the proof is illustrated in Figure \ref{fig:fig2}\,b).
-We can also conclude that the minimum of one of the functions $\sigma$, $\rho$ also yields a strong, quantitative constraint on the respective other minimum, e.g.,

-meaning that the minimum of $\sigma$ is bounded from below and above by the minimum of $\rho$.
+We can also conclude that the minimum of one of the functions $\sigma$, $\rho$ also yields a strong, quantitative constraint on the respective other minimum, e.g., \re{$\rho^* \le \sigma^* \le K \rho^*$}, meaning that the minimum of $\sigma$ is bounded from below and above by the minimum of $\rho$.